recruit-tech/drctrl/README.md

-## drctrl
+# drctrl

-drctrl is a tool for automatically configuration for Datarobot. drctrl can manage features provided datarobot like building project, training, freezing, prediction.
+drctrl is a tool for automatically configuration for DataRobot. drctrl can manage features provided datarobot like building project, training, freezing, prediction.

 python support:	3.6.x and greater